 Can apply to individual slots, casinos, or regions

-Usually apply to an individual game or a progressive slot, which pools money wagered over a certain area for larger jackpots
+Usually applies to an individual game or a progressive slot, which pools money wagered over a certain area for larger jackpots

 Expressed as a percentage